 This post contains affiliate links.
 If you click through and make a purchase, the Friendship Bread Kitchen may earn a small commission at no additional cost to you.

-Because of the sugar content in the starter, these waffles crisp up beautifully.
+Because of the sugar content in the starter, these waffles crisp up beautifully while staying nice and fluffy inside.
 Okay, the butter helps, but still.
-They’re a cross between breakfast and dessert, and work well with sweet or savory options.
+They’re a cross between breakfast and dessert and are easy to make.

-- This is best used with discard, or excess starter that is healthy but flat (not active or bubbly).
+- This is best used with discard, or excess starter that is healthy but flat (meaning not active or bubbly).

 - Do not overmix the batter — a few lumps are okay.